aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/token.md

 # Module `0x4::token`

 This defines an object-based Token.
-The key differentiating features from the Aptos standard token are:
+The key differentiating features from the Supra standard token are:
 * Decoupled token ownership from token data.
 * Explicit data model for token metadata via adjacent resources